brydon-zz/Arc/README.md

 Intel 8088 to assist the user in understanding the assembly code their writing.

+##Features

+- Development Environment with Syntax Highlighting
+- Simulates the execution of 8088 Assembly Code
+- Provides Graphical Representation of Registers, Memory, and Stack
+- Helpful Documentation of the Instruction Set

 This program is written in Python and released under the GPL 2.0 License.
 For more information please view the LICENSE file or visit: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html